If you study the reports on software development projects you get all sorts of painful statistics:

 Consider bringing someone in to help you

-If the snag you’ve hit isn’t big enough to have a huddle and a serious conversation with your customer, you may simply need to bring someone else onto the project.
+If the website project snags you’ve hit aren’t big enough to have a huddle and a serious conversation with your customer, you may simply need to bring someone else onto the project.

 This may be because you need the added expertise for a little bit, or because you need help tackling a long list of work that was overwhelming you.

 Either way, this may be sunk cost on your part.
 I can’t tell you the number of times I’ve paid, out of my own pocket, for an expert to review what I was doing simply to make sure I was on the right path.